Tag-Archive for » Seafood Stock «

 Homemade Stock

 If you’ve ever wondered what sets New Orleans food apart from the rest of the world, it’s the layers of flavor that go into each dish.
 Two of the most important layers are the roux and the stock.
 I’ve already posted a bunch about the roux which you can read here: What’s a Roux?
 How to Make a Roux Top Ten Tips For Mastering a Roux Now for the stock.
 This is yet another back-to-basics cooking skill worth the effort.
 Making stock from scratch is easy, it just takes a little time.
-It’s best to plan ahead so you’ll always have a [ ... ]
+It’s best to plan ahead so you’ll always have a stash of seafood, [ ... ]